 Ronseal Chalky Furniture Paint

-- No need to protect with wax
+- No need to protect the chalky finish with wax

 - No primer needed